-In our opinion, the Consolidated Financial Statements and the Parent Company Financial Statements (pp 31 - 117) give a true and fair view of the Group's and the Parent Company's financial position at 31 December 2022 and of the results of the Group's and the Parent Company's operations and cash flows for the financial year 1 January to 31 December 2022 in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board and in accordance with IFRS as endorsed by the EU and further requirements in the Danish Financial Statements Act.
+In our opinion, the Consolidated Financial Statements and the Parent Company Financial Statements (pp 61 - 145) give a true and fair view of the Group's and the Parent Company's financial position at 31 December 2022 and of the results of the Group's and the Parent Company's operations and cash flows for the financial year 1 January to 31 December 2022 in accordance with International Financial Reporting Standards as adopted by the EU and further requirements in the Danish Financial Statements Act.

-Our opinion is consistent with our Auditor's Long-form Report to the Board of Directors.
+Our opinion is consistent with our Auditor's Long-form Report to the Audit Committee and the Board of Directors.